Facebook stops Frenchman from streaming his own death | DW | 05.09.2020

 Read more: Dutch euthanasia clinic sees jump in death assistance requests

-But a spokesperson for the US tech giant told AFP that its rules forbid any users from portraying suicide.
+But a spokesperson for the US tech giant told the Agence France-Presse news agency that its rules forbid any users from portraying suicide.

 "Although we respect his decision to want to draw attention to this complex question, following expert advice we have taken measures to prevent the live broadcast on Alain's account," the spokesperson said.